talhahasanzia/unit-testing-guide/Readme.md

 - In programming, every line of code generates a business value, no one likes to lose business, unit tests verify that the business value that code aims to provide is on the spot.

 ### Writing Testable Code - A pre-requisite
+- Unit tests are written in controlled environment, this helps us provide certain conditions under which we expect certain outcomes.
+If we cannot control the agents or entities that are driving these conditions we cannot be sure about the outputs.
+This test environment is largely controlled by dependencies we provide to the test case.
 - First and foremost thing is seprating the dependencies from the code.
 For this you should be able to recognize what are the dependencies and what is the actual code that needs to be tested.
 - In terms of Java and Android, if you are working in Android, your business layer should be testable without any Android dependencies.
 - Continuing on Android as example, for the business layer (and unit tests themselves), most of the Android framework stuff will be dependencies for code.
 Like network library, Retrofit.